 The median age of the children in foster care in 2018 was 7.6 years.

-While some kids are in basic foster care homes, others are in treatment level foster care homes, many are placed with a relative, and older kids may be in a residential facility or group home.
-There are typically slightly more males (52%) compared to females (48%) and the age range of kids in Wisconsin foster care is typical to the numbers nationally.
+While some kids are in basic foster care homes, others are in treatment foster care homes, many are placed with a relative, and older kids may be in a residential facility or group home.
+There are typically slightly more males (52%) compared to females (48%), and the age range of kids in Wisconsin foster care is typical to the numbers nationally.

-What many prospective foster parents will be disappointed to learn is that we DO NOT have a need for families wishing to foster kids under the age of 3.
+If you click on any of our "Contact Us" options, you will see that we ask about your age preference.
+Many prospective foster parents will be disappointed to learn that we DO NOT need families wishing to foster kids under the age of 3.
 Especially babies!
 Many younger children will be placed with a relative or remain in a county foster home.
 Private foster agencies rarely place children ages 0-3 unless they are part of a larger sibling group.